timescale/docs/api/stats_agg.md

 Note that the function is called with the dependent variable first (`stats_agg(Y, X)`), which could seem unusual because the independent variable is often first in non-SQL contexts.
-However, we have followed PostgreSQL and the SQL standard, which put the dependent variable first in [linear regression type functions][pg-stats-aggs].
+However, we have followed PostgreSQL and the SQL standard, which puts the dependent variable first in [linear regression type functions][pg-stats-aggs].

 <highlight type="note">